ekmadsen/ServiceProxy/README.md

 Services.AddSingleton(typeof(IAccountService), accountService);
 ```

-Inject and use proxy in a controller class:
+Inject and use proxies in a controller class:

 ```C#
 namespace ErikTheCoder.MadPoker.Website.Controllers